fbpx

 Program structure

 This online workshop starts with a visual and analytical introduction to the Holocaust.
 Students then receive a guided exploration of our virtual museum, where they interact with curated survivor testimony and artefacts.
-When possible, students also get to meet a survivor and engage in a Q&A session online.
 Throughout the 90-minute virtual program, students have ample opportunities for reflection and discussion.

 "Every year we take our year nine's to the museum.
 The program addresses challenging topics such as racism and identity in a respectful and engaging manner."